BLOOMBEES/bootstrap-theme/src/common/grid-system.md

 ## Sass mixins

 When using Bloombees's source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
 Our [predefined grid classes](#predefined-classes) use these same variables and mixins to provide a whole suite of ready-to-use classes for fast responsive layouts.

-### Variables

-Variables and maps determine the number of columns, the gutter width, and the media query point at which to begin floating columns.
-We use these to generate the predefined grid classes documented above, as well as for the custom mixins listed below.

-{% highlight scss %}
-$grid-columns:      12;
-$grid-gutter-width: 30px;

-$grid-breakpoints: (
-  // Extra small screen / phone
-  xs: 0,
-  // Small screen / phone
-  sm: 544px,
-  // Medium screen / tablet
-  md: 768px,
-  // Large screen / desktop
-  lg: 992px,
-  // Extra large screen / wide desktop
-  xl: 1200px
-);

-$container-max-widths: (
-  sm: 576px,
-  md: 720px,
-  lg: 940px,
-  xl: 1140px
-);
-{% endhighlight %}

 ### Mixins